Arachnid/busdrivershield/README.markdown

 Hardware
 --------

-The MotoProtoShield has two main components: An ATTiny2313 MCU, and an SN754410 quad half H-Bridge.
+The BusDriver Shield has two main components: An ATTiny2313 MCU, and an SN754410 quad half H-Bridge.
 The MCU takes care of the logic and communicates over the I2C bus, while the H-Bridge takes care of motor driving.
 Optional kickback diodes provide additional protection against inductive kickback; also included